The continued high-level of fuel prices has seen HMRC increase the Advisory Fuel Rates for drivers of company provided vehicles.

 It’s also crucial to explain to fleet drivers they should avoid expensive fill ups at motorway services and use cheaper supermarkets instead.
 It may also be worth reviewing if trips are necessary and whether an online meeting might be more appropriate and cost effective.

-Advice and assistance on fuel
+Advice and assistance on fuel management

-For help with managing fuel costs for your fleet, talk to one of our experts on 01283 351200 or email sales@cbvc.co.uk.
+For help with managing fuel costs for your fleet, talk to one of our experts on 01283 351200or email sales@cbvc.co.uk.